minth1468/music-theory-101/README.md

 - A dominant 7b9 chord can be seen as a diminished 7th chord stacked on the root note.
   - e.g. A C7b9 chord is enharmonically equal to Edim7/C.
-  - Recall that the diminished 7th chord can be resolved into any note: the diminished chord can be played over any note as root note.
+  - Recall that the diminished 7th chord can be resolved into any note: the diminished chord can be played over any note (serving as root note).
   - This leads to the funk guitar strumming style: the same diminished 7th chord can be played throughout the whole chord progression.

 A b5 note is enharmonically equal to #11, and a #5 note is enharmonically equal to b13.

 **Resolution of altered Chords**: Altered chords solves to a major/minor chord 5th below (Valt-I/i), or a major chord a semitone below (bIIalt-I, tritone substitution).

-**Altered chord and scale**: In jazz music, chords are viewed as scales rearranged vertically.
+**Altered chord and scale**: Chords are viewed as scales rearranged vertically in jazz music.
+(Altered Chord = Altered Scale)

 - e.g. C7b9b13 = 1 b2(b9) 345 b6(b13) b7 =  C Phrygian dominant (see section 6.2)